Lukas Skrivanek

 Lukas Skrivanek (born 1 February 1997) is an Austrian football player.
 He plays for DSV Leoben.

 Club career

 He made his Austrian Football First League debut for FC Blau-Weiß Linz on 21 July 2017 in a game against FC Wacker Innsbruck.

 On 14 August 2020, he signed with Floridsdorfer AC.
 In the summer 2021, Skrivanek returned to his childhood club DSV Leoben.
+In March 2023 it was reported, that Leoben was refusing Skrivanek to train with the clubs first team anymore.
+For that reason, Skrivanek began playing for the clubs reserve team.